Dundee railway station

 Dundee railway station serves the city of Dundee on the east coast of Scotland.
 It is situated on the northern, non-electrified section of the East Coast Main Line, 59+1/4 mi northeast of Edinburgh.
 Dundee is the tenth busiest station in Scotland.
 In January 2014, the former main station building was demolished to make way for a new building as part of the Dundee Waterfront Project which opened on 9 July 2018.

-Dundee railway station is where the Edinburgh–Dundee line meets the Glasgow–Dundee line, via Perth.
-It is also the start of the Dundee to Aberdeen line.
+Dundee railway station is where the Edinburgh–Dundee line meets the Glasgow–Dundee line, via Perth, to form the Dundee to Aberdeen line.

 History

 The station is the rebuilt Dundee Tay Bridge railway station, which had been built by the North British Railway in 1878 as part of the Tay Rail Bridge project.
 It was originally one of three main stations in Dundee, along with Dundee West station, the Caledonian Railway station for Perth which was rebuilt in 1889-1890 and closed in the 1960s, and Dundee East station on the Dundee and Arbroath Joint Railway which closed in 1959.
 It is located in cutting at the south end of Camperdown tunnel, which passes beneath the town's former docks (now filled in) and required permanent pumping to keep dry.
 The station is consequently sited below sea level.

 In the nineteenth century plans were put forward to concentrate all Dundee's railway facilities in a new central station, with the idea first being mooted by John Leng in 1864 in his role as editor of the Dundee Advertiser.
 The idea re-emerged in 1872 following the start of work on the Tay Rail Bridge and again in 1896.
 Various sites for the scheme were suggested including building it between the High Street and the harbour and between the Murraygate and the Meadows.
-However none of these proposals were ever realised and the three distinct stations survived as independent entities.
+However, none of these proposals were ever realised and the three distinct stations survived as independent entities.

 Today, the only other remaining station within Dundee City boundaries is Broughty Ferry.
 Both Balmossie and Invergowrie stations are located very close to the city's boundaries, but lie in Angus and Perth and Kinross.

 As part of the redevelopment of Dundee city centre in the 1960s the original public entrance of Dundee Tay Bridge station was demolished to accommodate the new Tay Road Bridge offramps, with a new smaller structure replacing it.
 A footbridge connected the new station building to the city's Union Street to allow pedestrians to cross the busy inner ring road safely.
 In 2005, the footbridge was demolished in two phases as part of a regeneration project called the Dundee Central Waterfront Development Plan.
 This project, which has included removal of the 1970s public entrance to the station, will attempt to restructure the approach roads to the Tay Road Bridge and create a new civic space, as well as making way for the new railway station.